*This post was updated October 22nd, 2018.

 19. Bluetooth speakers

 Plugging in speakers and dealing with cords is a real bummer when you are trying to get your Netflix-and-chill on.
 Avoid the hassle and improve your sound with these svelte portable speakers from Photive that come in pretty pastel colors like lavender and blue.
-Photive sphere portable wireless Bluetooth speaker with built-in stand, $40 at Urban Outfitters.
+Photive sphere portable wireless Bluetooth speaker with built-in stand, $49 each at Amazon.

 21. Socks.
 (But only super swank ones.)

 Okay so socks don’t read as romantic right off the bat.
 But Happy Sock’s Hysteria collection is actually pretty edgy.
-The funky styles run the gamut from hot fuchsia and sheer, to mod and sparkly.
-Opt for a gift box and get a pop-art pair of two that can be worn with heels come the holidays.
-Kajsa holiday gift box, $30 at Happy Socks.
+The funky styles run the gamut from hot fuchsia and sheer, to mod and sparkly. $18 at Happy Socks.